Frank Cosentino

-Frank Cosentino (born May 22, 1937) is a former Canadian football quarterback in the Canadian Football League (CFL) and a former head coach in University football.
+Frank Cosentino (born May 22, 1937) is a Canadian former professional football quarterback in the Canadian Football League (CFL) and a former head coach in University football.
 He played professionally for the Hamilton Tiger-Cats, Edmonton Eskimos and Toronto Argonauts for ten years where he was a two-time Grey Cup champion, winning in 1963 and 1965.
 He was head coach of the Western Mustangs football team for five years where he led the team to two Vanier Cup wins in 1971 and 1974 before completing his coaching career with the York Yeomen.
 Cosentino was inducted into the Canadian Football Hall of Fame in 2018.

 Early life

 Born and raised in Hamilton, he played baseball with Russ Jackson and Murray Oliver in the Hamilton Police Minor Baseball Association.
 He attracted offers from the Cleveland Indians, Milwaukee Braves and Kansas City Athletics.
 He played Junior and senior intercounty baseball with Hamilton teams.
 He was also a noted fastball pitcher and played basketball through his years at Cathedral High School and one year with the University of Western Ontario Mustangs baseball team.
 His football career began with the Hamilton Old Boys Football Association and later as a quarterback at Cathedral High School in 1954.
 The League championship was won in 1954; the team went to the Red Feather game in 1955 and were league finalists that year.